raj-saxena/blog-site/content/blog/02__Java-9-to-13-features/index.md

 **Z GC** improved to release unused memory.
 ___
 Wow, it's getting crazy out there.
 If you are a developer that started a decent size Java project recently in the hopes that you would use the latest features and keep yourself and the project updated with the latest versions, do you feel a pressure to catchup with these frequent releases?
-Tweet me your replies.
+Add your comments below or tweet them to me.

-I use [Jenv](https://github.com/jenv/jenv) to easily switch between different jdk versions locally.
+A parting gift - I use [Jenv](https://github.com/jenv/jenv) to easily switch between different jdk versions locally while switching between different projects.
+It's pretty cool to manage multiple jdk versions.

 ___
 ### References and good articles: